 My Yoga Journey

 I started practising yoga during my uni years.
 Up to the age of 18 I’d always danced ballet and during uni I was looking for something different.
 I can’t remember why I chose to try yoga and I can’t even remember the first time I did yoga.
 Yoga kind of sneaked into my life rather than arrive with a big bang.
 I just know that I kept going back.
 Not particularly regularly but every now and then.
 And then more often.
 I discovered home yoga practice and all those fantastic videos on YouTube.
 I found it very accessible to be able to practise spontaneously and for as little or much time as I wanted.

 Over the years my practice developed and it became much more frequent, to the point that I found myself on the mat almost every day.
 And then one day it hit me – I wanted to share this wonderful ancient practice and do a yoga teacher training to really learn the ins and outs of everything yoga entails.

 One of the first things we were asked in our philosophy class at the teacher training was “Why do you practise yoga”?
 I only had to think for a few seconds – I practise because it makes me feel calm.
 I feel at peace.
 I feel grounded.
 Everyone in my class answered in a similar way.
 And this, in essence, is why we practise yoga.
-Because it calms our minds down.
+Because it calms our minds.
 It gives us an opportunity to breathe, to get away from everyday life, to return to what is important – ourselves, our souls – and to go inward.
-Of course, we also practise yoga asanas to stretch it out and become stronger, but this is, in the end, also a tool to calm down.
+Of course, we also practise yoga asanas to stretch our bodies and become stronger, but this is, in the end, also a tool to calm down.